junxit/us-congress-bills-111/bill.md

 That the House of Representatives—

 - **(1)** recognizes the extraordinary historical, cultural, and recreational significance of Historic Virginia Key Beach Park of Miami, Florida;
-- **(2)** recommits its attempt to protect and preserve American history through national parks and historic sites;
+- **(2)** recommits its attempt to protect and preserve American history through national parks and historic sites; and
-- **(3)** acknowledges the significance of the African-American community’s struggle for equality through its collaborative efforts to preserve this historic site; and
+- **(3)** acknowledges the significance of the African-American community’s struggle for equality through its collaborative efforts to preserve this historic site.
-- **(4)** affirms its desire and commitment to support and fund the operations of Historic Virginia Key Beach Park and the historical museum soon to be constructed through an endowment.